mpaldridge/mpaldridge.github.io/_posts/2023-08-04-guardian-break.md

 ---
 layout: post
 title:  "Fixing the Guardian's line spacing"
-date:   2023-08-03
+date:   2023-08-04
 categories: notmaths
 permalink: /blog/guardian-breaks.html
 ---

 Recently – some time Monday morning, I think – the Guardian changed the linespacing in stories on its website.
-The older linespacing – nicer looking, more generous – is on the left, while the new linespacing – tighter, more cramped – is on the right.
+This gif compares the old linespacing (nicer looking, more generous) with the new linespacing (tighter, more cramped).

 ![](https://github.com/mpaldridge/guardian-breaks/blob/main/demo.gif)